 - Help you quit smoking and drinking

-Alcohol leads to problems like liver cirrhosis (a type of chronic liver damage that leads to liver failure), internal bleeding and anesthesia related problems.
+Alcohol leads to problems like liver cirrhosis (a type of chronic liver damage that leads to liver failure), internal bleeding and anesthesia-related problems.
 Smoking could very well lead to infections and could also lead to a longer time for your incisions to heal.
 It is very bad for your health and you will have a very hard time quitting.
 Therefore, it is crucial that you get your family involved.
 They will be able to motivate you to quit when you feel like you absolutely need one.
 This is much more valuable than you think.

 - Donate blood for you if required

 Taking blood from people in your family is likely to minimize the chances of tissue rejection.
-However, most surgeries including a laparoscopy diagnostic, laparoscopic bariatric surgery or a lap appendectomy procedure do not require blood transfusion.
+However, most surgeries including a laparoscopy diagnostic, laparoscopic bariatric surgery or a lap appendectomy procedure do not require a blood transfusion.

 - Help you stack your fridge with the foods you need post-surgery

 Cooking for you will be one of the most important things they can do for you afterwards as you will not be able to cook.
 However, it is crucial that they help give you the support you need before the surgery as well by stocking up your fridge so that you do not worry about food after the surgery.

 This may be undervalued at times and you may expect only this of them, but without your family, you would not be able to get through any operation.
 Seeing them again when you have completed the surgery and it has been a success will give you a lot more motivation as compared to just going home and having no one there for you.

 - Helping you physically

 Sometimes you may be too weak to walk around physically.
 At these times, it is crucial that your family helps you go to the toilet, go to the dining table and anywhere else you need to go to do something, which is important to you and you have to walk.